Here's help to uncover your shared values to do more good—together.

 It’s natural to go right to “What are we going to fund?” but starting the conversation at a higher level may help head off disagreements early on.

 After everyone has shared, you will likely see some common values and goals.
-“Once your family becomes really grounded in what your values are, we can use that to build an intentional giving plan to help make those values come to life in your philanthropy,” Renner says.
+“Once your family becomes really grounded in what your values are, we can use that to build a giving plan to help make those values come to life in your philanthropy,” Renner says.

 2. Explore family philanthropy strategies